-4.41 Following the completion of the employer-led data cleanse programme for active members, the next phase has been to address data issues impacting deferred and pensioner members' data.
-Phase 1 of this project is being undertaken by the Scheme Administrator and is due to be completed by the end of January 2022.
-This is currently on track to achieve the targets set.
-The Cabinet Office monitors the progress of these projects via the Civil Service Human Resources (CSHR) Portfolio Board.

-4.42 A Security Working Group meets on a monthly basis and monitors all matters concerning information assurance and data security subject to the requirements of the General Data Protection Regulation (GDPR) and the Data Protection Act 2018.
-During the reporting period, while 59 minor data breaches were identified, these were not reportable to the Information Commissioner's Office (ICO) and were monitored by the Security Working Group, and all breaches were reported and reviewed within the required timescales.
-A total of 23 Subject Access Requests and 44 Freedom of Information (FOI) requests were recorded, with one late FOI request due to the response from the Administrator facing additional scrutiny by Cabinet Office causing a delay in issuing a reply.
+- 4.39 Following the completion of the employer-led data-cleanse programme for active members, the next phase had been to address data issues impacting deferred and pensioner members' data.
+Phase 1 of this project was undertaken by the Scheme Administrator and was completed in December 2021, having exceeded all of the specified targets.
+The focus of the project was to improve the Pension Regulator data quality scores by reducing the number of Data Validation Failures (DVFs) and the number of members affected by DVFs.
+The Pension Regulator scores are measured by the cleanliness of member records (a record fails regardless of the number of DVFs).
+Since the Deferred and Pensioner Cleanse began: - DVFs have reduced from 1,262,111 to 65,031; - records with a DVF have reduced from 598,695 to 36,943; and - the Baseline Pension Regulator score at the start of the Programme (for this group) has increased from 42.11% to 96.52%. - 4.40 A Security Working Group meets on a monthly basis and monitors all matters concerning information assurance and data security subject to the requirements of the General Data Protection Regulation (GDPR) and the Data Protection Act 2018.
+During the reporting period, while 77 minor data breaches were identified, these were not reportable to the Information Commissioner's Office (ICO) and were monitored by the Security Working Group, and all breaches were reported and reviewed within the required timescales.
+A total of 20 Subject Access Requests and 21 Freedom of Information (FOI) requests were recorded, with no late responses recorded.